E Is For... Embracing LACKRead Now

 So how do we do this?

-There are many different ways (you can find various techniques here).
+There are many different ways to do it (you can find various techniques here).

-One is via "The Work", by Byron Katie.
+One way is via "The Work", by Byron Katie.

-Katie has a simple "Judge Your Neighbor" exercise (with an explanatory video, below).
+Katie has a simple "Judge Your Neighbor" exercise (with an explanatory video here).

-The basic idea behind it is also a fundamental lesson in hypocrisy - that whatever it is that is driving us nuts about XXX is generally the very thing we need to own up to ourselves.
+The basic idea behind it is that whatever it is that is driving us nuts about our "neighbour" is generally the very thing we need to own up to ourselves.